niravp98/django_project/README.md

 # Python-Django
 -Msg_app

-1)You can start Django on your server
+1)You can start Django on your server.(Create a virtual environment start your Django)

 2) Install the requirements.txt